mkosir/typeorm-express-typescript/README.md

 - Postgres database container seeded with 💊 Breaking Bad characters in `Users` table (default credentials `user=walter`, `password=white` in [.env file](./.env))
 - Node (v16 Alpine) container with running boilerplate RESTful API service
-- and one Node container instance to run tests locally or CI
+- and one Node container instance to run tests locally or in CI

 ## Features: